tvanroo/infracost-cloud-pricing-api/README.md

 ## Usage

 Infracost runs a hosted version of this API that you can use if you prefer that:
-1. Register for an API key by [downloading infracost](https://www.infracost.io/docs/#quick-start) and running `infracost register`.
+1. Register for an API key by [downloading infracost](https://www.infracost.io/docs/#quick-start) and running `infracost auth login`.
 2. If you'd like to use the API independently, pass the above API key using the `X-Api-Key: xxxx` HTTP header when calling [https://pricing.api.infracost.io/graphql](https://pricing.api.infracost.io/graphql).
 The following example `curl` fetches the latest price for an AWS EC2 m3.large instance in us-east-1.
 More examples can be found in `./examples/queries`.

     **Example request**: